Ktredway0128/token-treasury/README.md

 Creates the contract factory

-Deploys MultiSigWallet with owner addresses and required threshold
+Deploys Treasury with the owner address and name

 Saves deployment info to deployments/sepolia.json